The North Face Mountain 25

 - Exceptional protection from the elements during serious winter storms.

 - Relatively roomy for a 2-person tent, including two doors and two vestibules.

 - Excellent ventilation and condensation prevention.

 - Easy set-up and take down, even the first time.

 - One of the heaviest 4-season models with a trail weight just under 9 pounds.

 - Overkill for mild weather.

 Swedish tentmaker Hilleberg brings to the table a number of very interesting 4-season double-wall options.
-In particular, the Hilleberg Jannu offers excellent strength-to-weight ratio at just 6 pounds 2 ounces minimum weight.
-However, the steeply sloped walls mean that two people sitting up at the same time is difficult (the walls do help make the tent more aerodynamic for wind protection).
-Perhaps most importantly, the Jannu is a whopping $935, well out of reach for many winter campers.
+In particular, the Hilleberg Jannu offers an excellent strength-to-weight ratio at just 6 pounds 2 ounces.
+However, the steeply sloped walls mean that two people will have difficulty sitting up at the same time, and livability is compromised with only one door and vestibule.
+Due to this design, we like the Jannu most as a versatile shelter for one climber wanting a spacious basecamp tent, or two on a summit push.
+But perhaps most importantly, the Jannu is a whopping $990, which puts it well out of reach for many winter campers.